 While I consider Java to be twice as "programmer efficient" as C++, I consider Common Lisp to be twice as good as Java for some applications.
 Common Lisp compilers are freely available, stable, and compiledmarkwatson Common Lisp code is very fast.

 Not yet programming in Lisp?
-Spend a few evenings with this free web book and experience what many computer scientists consider the best all-around programming language.
+Spend a few evenings with this web book and experience what many computer scientists consider the best all-around programming language.

 The language Scheme is also a dialect of Lisp and is frequently used in

 programming classes.
 My free web book only covers Common Lisp, not Scheme.

 My wife Carol wrote this picture story for our young grandchildren: Brady's Hungry Day.
 Read this picture story to your young children - they will like it!